InvincibleThinker/toy-interpreter/README.md

-# 🐫 OCaml Lambda Calculus Interpreter
+# 🐫 OCaml Toy Interpreter

 A minimal interpreter for a lambda calculus-inspired language, written in **OCaml**, featuring: